 Why Live in Downtown Bloomington

-Downtown Bloomington is a vibrant neighborhood with a bustling bar and restaurant scene, supported by a growing electric car manufacturer, two universities, and two major hospital systems.
-The area is known for its active live music scene, performing arts center, and Grossinger Motors Arena.
-Residents enjoy a variety of local bars, cafes, shops, and restaurants, with popular spots like Red Raccoon Games, Rosie’s Pub, and The Lucca Grill.
-Cultural activities include live shows at The Castle Theatre and events at Bobzbay Books, which hosts Open Mic Poetry nights and an LGBTQ+ Teen Book Club.
-Outdoor enthusiasts can visit Withers Park or the expansive Miller Park, which features the Miller Park Zoo and a memorial honoring Black American soldiers.
-Downtown Bloomington hosts numerous events, such as the Bruegala beer festival, Bloomington-Normal Jaycee Holiday Parade, and Saturdays on the Square.
-The neighborhood offers a mix of condos and Colonial-style single-family homes.
+Downtown Bloomington is a vibrant neighborhood with a variety of cafes, bars, restaurants and shops, including popular spots like Red Raccoon Games, Rosie’s Pub and The Lucca Grill.
+Cultural activities include live shows at The Castle Theatre and events at Bobzbay Books.
+The area also has a live music scene, performing arts center and Grossinger Motors Arena, which hosts sporting events.
+Downtown's economy and job market is supported by a growing electric car manufacturer, two universities and two major hospital systems.
+Parkgoers can visit Withers Park or the expansive Miller Park, which features the Miller Park Zoo and a war memorial.
+The neighborhood offers a mix of condos and Colonial-style single-family homes, many of which are rentable.
 Bloomington High School, which has a high rating, serves the area’s secondary students.
 For higher education, Illinois Wesleyan University and Illinois State University are nearby.
-Residents can access Green Top Grocery for full-service shopping, and Connect Transit provides bus services throughout the area.
-Major employers include State Farm, Rivian, and Ferrero Roche.
-The neighborhood is safer than the national average, and its proximity to Interstates 55 and 74 offers convenient travel options.
+When it comes to community, Downtown Bloomington hosts numerous events, such as the Bruegala beer festival, Bloomington-Normal Jaycee Holiday Parade and Saturdays on the Square.
+Connect Transit provides bus services throughout the area, and the neighborhood's proximity to Interstates 55 and 74 offer convenient travel options.

 Frequently Asked Questions